-If you want to learn more about the history of music in Florence, AL, contact Muscle Shoals Gold and take advantage of my writing services.
-I am very knowledgeable about a wide range of topics, including history, tourism, professional music, and Muscle Shoals Sound.
+If you want to learn more about my music history writing, contact Muscle Shoals Gold and take advantage of my writing services.
+I am knowledgeable about a wide range of topics, including history, tourism, professional music and the Muscle Shoals sound.

 I first became aware of Elvis when he released “Hound Dog,” which had first been released by Alabama native Willie Mae “Big Mama” Thornton.
 I, as a child, would stand on the fireplace hearth and sing along with Elvis as his record played on the radio.
 I was lucky enough to see Elvis perform at the Hemisfair Plaza in San Antonio, Texas, even though my Army buddy Jimmy Gurley and I were in the nosebleed section.
 Years later, I arranged a celebrity roast of Presley's first record producer, Florence, Alabama native Sam Phillips.
 Among the roasters were Johnny Cash, John Prine, Rufus Thomas, Billy Swan and others.

 Jake Hess, a Limestone County, Alabama, native backed Elvis Presley with his group The Imperials.
 The emotive singer also had the distinction of singing at the funerals of Hank Williams and Elvis.
 I was fortunate enough to interview Jake over the years and I nominated him for induction into the Alabama Music Hall of Fame.